China's Tencent Music raises nearly $1.1 billion in U.S. IPO

-NEW YORK/HONG KONG (Reuters) - China-based music streaming company Tencent Music Entertainment Group’s TME.N has raised close to $1.1 billion in its U.S. initial public offering (IPO) after pricing its American depositary shares (ADRs) at the low end of its indicated $13 to $15 per share range, a source said on Tuesday.
+NEW YORK/HONG KONG (Reuters) - China-based music streaming company Tencent Music Entertainment Group TME.N has raised close to $1.1 billion in its U.S. initial public offering (IPO) after pricing its shares at the bottom of its targeted range, two sources said on Tuesday.

+The music arm of gaming and social network giant Tencent Holdings Ltd (0700.HK) priced its American Depositary Receipts (ADRs) at $13 per share, at the low end of its indicated $13 to $15 per share range.

-The IPO shows how companies are defying a bout of stock market volatility with flotations.
-It tops off a bumper year for U.S. listings by Chinese companies, with $7.9 billion raised prior to Tencent Music’s debut, Refinitiv data showed.
-That is the highest amount since 2014, the year of Alibaba Group Holding Ltd’s (BABA.N) record $25 billion IPO.
+The IPO values Tencent Music at $21.3 billion, and shows how companies are defying a bout of market volatility with flotations.

-Tencent Music’s U.S. IPO is the fourth largest among Chinese firms this year.
-Video streaming company iQiyi Inc (IQ.O) leads with its $2.4 billion listing, followed by online group discounter Pinduoduo Inc (PDD.O) at $1.6 billion and electric vehicle maker NIO Inc (NIO.N) at $1.15 billion.

-With streaming apps QQ Music, KuGou, Kuwo as well as karaoke app We Sing, Tencent Music is China’s largest online music platform boasting more than 800 million monthly active users.The firm is often compared with Spotify Technology SA (SPOT.N), but offers more socially interactive services that make it profitable while its Swedish counterpart is not.

 Tencent Music sold 41 million ADRs while existing shareholders sold a further 40.9 million, the source said, asking not to be identified ahead of an official announcement.
-The IPO gives the company a valuation of $21.3 billion.

 Tencent Music declined to comment.